 Our clients, an ageing husband and wife, were the owners of a medium-sized company in the oil and gas sector.
 The couple had two children, neither of whom worked in the business.
 Following a period of negotiation, the company was sold for just over £23m.
 Having advised the clients through the sales process, we then worked with the couple to assess and shape their future intentions.

-The sale had resulted, at the time, in the client paying some capital gains tax at 10% but some at 28% (the top rate at the time).
-EQ were set the remit of helping our clients with their future income tax, capital gains tax, but also with their exposure to inheritance tax.
+The sale had resulted, at the time, in the client paying some Capital Gains Tax (CGT) at 10% but some at 28% (the top rate at the time).
+EQ were set the remit of helping our clients with their future income tax, CGT, but also with their exposure to Inheritance Tax (IHT).

 How we helped our client

-Whilst our clients were happy to pay capital gains tax at 10%, the gains exposed to 28% capital gains tax were more than they were willing to pay.
-At the same time, our clients now had a taxable estate for inheritance tax of over £25m.
+Whilst our clients were happy to pay CGT at 10%, the gains exposed to 28% were more than they were willing to pay.
+At the same time, our clients now had a taxable estate for IHT of over £25m.

 In conjunction with a financial advisor recommended by EQ, the possibility of making Enterprise Investment Scheme (EIS) investments was discussed.
 Spread over three tax years, our clients invested £1.5m each, in three tranches of £500K each.
 The benefits for tax purposes were:

 - IHT savings after two years of £1,200,000